 II.
-PROGRAM DESCRIPTION

-A. Florida System of School Improvement and Accountability Amended 07-01-09

-The Sunshine State Standards/ Next Generation Sunshine State Standards (6A-1.09401 State Board Rules) are benchmark standards that describe what students should know and be able to do at all Grades Kindergarten through 12 in the subjects of:

--- language arts

--- science

--- foreign language

--- the arts

--- mathematics

--- social studies

--- health education

--- physical education.

-Osceola District Schools shall provide appropriate instruction to assist students in the achievement of these standards.
-The Sunshine State Standards/ Next Generation Sunshine State Standards have been incorporated within the Osceola County Curriculum Frameworks, are on file in the Administrative Center, and are in use at each school.
-Adopted 09-17-96, Amended 06-15-99, 07-01-09

-District Grade Level Expectations are based upon the Sunshine State Standards/ Next Generation Sunshine State Standards and identify what each student should know and be able to do by the end of each grade.

-- The following areas of study are required for each student, K-5: language arts, mathematics, science/ health, and social studies. - Florida Statute 1003.42 requires elementary schools to provide instructional programs in character-development.
-Amended 07-15-03 - Each school shall provide 150 minutes of physical education each week for students in Kindergarten through Grade 5 and for students in Grade 6 who are enrolled in a school that contains one or more elementary grades so that on any day during which physical education instruction is conducted there are at least 30 consecutive minutes per day.
-This requirement shall be waived for any student who meets one of the following criteria: - o The student is enrolled or required to enroll in a remedial course. - The student's parent indicates in writing to the school that: - the parent requests that the student enroll in another course from among those offered as options by the School Board, or - the student participates in physical activities outside the school day that are equal to or in excess of the mandated requirement.
+PROGRAM DESCRIPTION 1 2 Α. Florida System of School Improvement and Accountability 3 Amended 07-01-09 4 5 The Sunshine State Standards/ Next Generation Sunshine State Standards (6A-6 1.09401 State Board Rules) are benchmark standards that describe what students 7 8 should know and be able to do at all Grades Kindergarten through 12 in the subjects of: 9 10 11 -- language arts -- mathematics -- science -- social studies 12 -- foreign language -- health education 13 -- the arts -- physical education.
+14 15 Osceola District Schools shall provide appropriate instruction to assist students in the 16 achievement of these standards.
+The Sunshine State Standards/ Next Generation 17 Sunshine State Standards have been incorporated within the Osceola County 18 19 Curriculum Frameworks, are on file in the Administrative Center, and are in use at each school.
+Adopted 09-17-96, Amended 06-15-99, 07-01-09 20 21 22 District Grade Level Expectations are based upon the Sunshine State Standards/ Next Generation Sunshine State Standards and identify what each student should 23 know and be able to do by the end of each grade.
+24 25 The following areas of study are required for each student, K-5: language 26 arts, mathematics, science/ health, and social studies.
+27 28 29 Florida Statute 1003.42 requires elementary schools to provide instructional programs in character-development.
+Amended 07-15-03 30 31 Each school shall provide 150 minutes of physical education each week for 32 students in Kindergarten through Grade 5 and for students in Grade 6 who 33 are enrolled in a school that contains one or more elementary grades so that 34 on any day during which physical education instruction is conducted there are 35 at least 30 consecutive minutes per day.
+This requirement shall be waived 36 for any student who meets one of the following criteria: 37 38 The student is enrolled or required to enroll in a remedial course.
+39

+- The student's parent indicates in writing to the school that: - the parent requests that the student enroll in another course from among those offered as options by the School Board, or - the student participates in physical activities outside the school day that are equal to or in excess of the mandated requirement.